stianfro/blog/content/en/posts/registry-mirror-2.md

 title: "Configuring clients to use a container registry mirror"
 ---

-This is part two in a series of blogposts about container registry mirrors.
+This is part two in a series of blog posts about container registry mirrors.
 [The previous post](https://blog.froystein.jp/en/posts/registry-mirror-1/) focused on setting up a mirror in Kubernetes, now we will look at how to configure various clients to use it.

 {{< notice note >}}